lesagi/digital-humanities/README.md

 ```sh
 yarn install
 ```

-## Running the project
-The project was assembled of 3 main steps:
-1. **Pre-Processing:** Parsing the ```akn``` dataset, lemmatizing and tagging (using YAP) each word in each sentence.
-Then, combining a huge list to be used as corpus for phase 2, the Topic Modeling.
-2. **Topic Modeling:** Cleaning the corpus by pin-pointing the stopwords, trying to a various options for words' grouping, choosing the optimal model and assigning a topic title for each group of words.
-3. **Visuazlie Data:** Running a Web-Application that shows the topics ditribution for each period of time.

 ### How-To Guide
 1. **Pre-Processing:** This is already made for you.
 The pre-processed dataset is called ```laws_corpus_lemmatized.json```